 Automation brings in a new age of insurance, with an exciting future.

-Manish Garg is the co-founder and chief product officer of Skan.ai, a cognitive process discovery and operational intelligence platform.
+Manish Garg is the co-founder and chief product officer of Skan.ai, a leading process intelligence platform.

 “One of the things you don’t ever want to do is to automate a bad process.
 You are just going to make bad things happen faster, and that is not what anyone wants.”